jcrobak/parquet-python/docs/source/details.rst

 pandas does when reading integers.

 For object and category columns, NULLs (``None``) do exist, and fastparquet can read and write them.
-Including this data does come at a cost, however, and so we only enable writing the NULLs data if the corresponding column name is included in the ``has_nulls`` optional keyword.
-This situation may change in the future to make writing of the nulls information the default.
+Including this data does come at a cost, however.
+Currently, with ``has_nulls=None`` (the default), object fields will assume the existence of NULLs; if a chunk does not in fact have any, then skipping their decoding will be pretty efficient.
+In general, it is best to provide ``has_nulls`` with a list of columns known to contain NULLs - however if None is encountered in a column not in the list, this will raise an exception.

 Data Types